nikhilg123/Metagenome-assembly-and-metagenome-assembled-genomes/Module 5_metagenome_assembly+MAGs.md

 ```
 Rscript ~/CourseData/Module5/Data/FeGenie_scripts/DotPlot.R fegenie_out/FeGenie-heatmap-data_processed.csv fegenie_out
 ```
-Open the .tiff files in your browser (these will be located in your fegenie_out directory, which should have been created in your workspace)
+Find the .tiff files through the browser link to your workspace.
+Click on them to begin download and open them for viewing (the .tiff files will be located in your fegenie_out directory at ~/workspace/Module5/fegenie_out)

 *Q: Which iron cycling functions are more strongly represented in the data: oxidation or reduction?
 Is there the potential for iron cycling or hand-offs within the community?*